carl-marc/one-in-a-trillion/docs/roadmap.md

 ## 🔨 Mini game sauce progression
 - The **base** luck sauce on mini games will no longer be randomly generated.
 It will be a value that you permanently increase by finding rare eggs in the mini game.
 - The **luck sauce** added per 100 blue gems will no longer be a constant value.
 It will increase as you progress (details not finalised).

-## More Incubators
-- Time incubator

-## Daily & progress challenges
-Rewards for completing daily and progression goals.